 Results are shown for the case that the variance of the secondary response is 0.5 times that for the primary response.
 Power is shown as a function of θ_2 for selected values of θ_1 .
-The Pocock boundary for H_2 deals better with the trial's uncertain termination time - which depends significantly on the value of θ_1 .
-Testing a secondary endpoint: Further options Conservatism in the overall procedure arises because the test of H_1 may stop at analysis k^ when $Z{2,k^} < c{k^}$, but $$Z{2,k} \geq c_k$$ for some $k < k^$ or $k > k^$.
+Again, the Pocock boundary for H_2 deals better with the trial's uncertain termination time - which depends significantly on θ_1 .
+Testing a secondary endpoint: Further options Conservatism in the overall procedure arises because the test of H_1 may stop at analysis k^\ast when $Z{2,k^\ast} < c{k^\ast}$, but $Z{2,k} \geq c_k$ for some $k < k^$ or $k > k^$.

-There are options for reducing conservatism and increasing power: - 1.
+There are options for reducing conservatism and increasing power: 1.
 Reject H_2 if $Z{2,k} \ge c_k$ for some $k < k^$, even though $Z{2,k^} < c{k^}$.
-However, ignoring more recent data (and not using the sufficient statistic for θ_2) may affect the credibility of this decision. - 2.
-Continue the trial to see if $Z{2,k} \geq c_k$ at a future analysis.
+However, ignoring more recent data (and not using the sufficient statistic for θ_2) may detract from the credibility of this decision.
+2. Continue the trial to see if $Z{2,k} \ge c_k$ at a future analysis.
 However, if the primary endpoint is observed for future subjects, the positive result on the primary endpoint could be "lost".
 Several authors have considered option (2), retaining a positive outcome for H_1 , whatever the additional information about θ_1 .

-GSTs and multiple hypothesis testing: Conclusions - 1.
-There are methods available to test multiple hypotheses in a group sequential design AND control the overall type I error probability. - 2.
-Graphical representations (SiM papers, 2009) can help investigators to select and understand an appropriate multiple testing procedure. - 3.
-There are many multiple testing schemes to choose from.
-The most suitable choice will depend on the importance to investigators of rejecting each null hypothesis and the likelihood of each null hypothesis being true or false. - 4.
-When testing multiple hypotheses in a group sequential trial design, the key point is to use GSTs as the "testing rules" in the multiple testing scheme: if this is not done correctly, FWER may be inflated.
-GSTs and multiple hypothesis testing: further reading Tang & Geller (Biometrics, 1999) Closed testing procedures for group sequential clinical trials with multiple endpoints.
-Glimm, Maurer & Bretz (Stat. in Med., 2010) Hierarchical testing of multiple endpoints in group-sequential trials.
+GSTs and multiple hypothesis testing: Conclusions 1.
+There are methods available to test multiple hypotheses in a group sequential design AND control the overall type I error probability.
+2. Graphical representations (SiM papers, 2009) can help investigators to select - and understand - an appropriate multiple testing procedure.
+3. There are many multiple testing schemes to choose from.
+The most suitable choice will depend on the importance to investigators of rejecting each null hypothesis and the likelihood of each null hypothesis being true or false.
+4. When testing multiple hypotheses in a group sequential trial design, the key point is to use GSTs as the "testing rules" in the multiple testing scheme: if this is not done correctly, FWER may be inflated.
+Testing a secondary endpoint: Further options 3.
+If the worst case scenario, in which a procedure's maximum FWER occurs, can be identified then, the procedure may be calibrated so the FWER is equal to the specified level α in this scenario.
+See: Glimm, Maurer & Bretz (Stat. in Med., 2010) Hierarchical testing of multiple endpoints in group-sequential trials.
 Tamhane, Mehta & Liu (Biometrics, 2010) Testing a primary and a secondary endpoint in a group sequential design.
 Tamhane, Wu & Mehta (Stat. in Med., 2012) Adaptive extensions of a two-stage group sequential procedure for testing primary and secondary endpoints (I) unknown correlation between endpoints.
-GSTs and multiple hypothesis testing: further reading Ye, Liu & Yao (Statist. in Med., 2012) A group sequential Holm procedure with multiple primary endpoints.
+Tamhane, Gou, Jennison, Mehta & Curto (Biometrics, 2018) A gatekeeping procedure to test a primary and a secondary endpoint in a group sequential design with multiple interim looks.
+Tang & Geller (Biometrics, 1999) Closed testing procedures for group sequential clinical trials with multiple endpoints.
+Ye, Liu & Yao (Statist. in Med., 2012) A group sequential Holm procedure with multiple primary endpoints.
 Maurer & Bretz (Statist. in Biopharm.
 Research, 2013) Multiple testing in group sequential trials using graphical approaches.
-Tamhane, Gou, Jennison, Mehta & Curto (submitted) A gatekeeping test on a primary and a secondary endpoint in a group sequential design with multiple interim looks.
+Li, Wang, Luo, Grechko & Jennison (Biometrical Journal, 2018) Improved two-stage group sequential procedures for testing a secondary endpoint after the primary endpoint achieves significance.